beeware/briefcase/docs/reference/platforms/windows/msi.rst

 Features
 ========

-Briefcase produced MSI installers do not require elevated privileges for installation: they default to *per-user* installs.
-*Per-machine* installs can still be obtained, via the CLI, with:
+Briefcase produced MSI installers do not require elevated privileges for installation; they default to *per-user* installs.
+The installer can be installed for all users using the CLI, with:

 .. code-block::

     > msiexec.exe /i <msi-filename> MSIINSTALLPERUSER=""